mindspore-ai/docs/docs/lite/docs/source_en/quick_start/train_lenet.md

 cd ./mindspore
 ```

 The `mindspore/lite/examples/train_lenet_cpp` directory relative to the MindSpore Lite source code contains this demo's source code.
-The version is consistent with that of [MindSpore Lite Download Page](https://www.mindspore.cn/lite/docs/zh-CN/master/use/downloads.html) below.
-If -b the master is specified, you need to obtain the corresponding installation package through [compile from source](https://www.mindspore.cn/lite/docs/zh-CN/master/use/build.html).
+The version is consistent with that of [MindSpore Lite Download Page](https://www.mindspore.cn/lite/docs/en/master/use/downloads.html) below.
+If -b the master is specified, you need to obtain the corresponding installation package through [compile from source](https://www.mindspore.cn/lite/docs/en/master/use/build.html).

-Go to the [MindSpore Lite Download Page](https://www.mindspore.cn/lite/docs/zh-CN/master/use/downloads.html) to download the mindspore-lite-{version}-linux-x64.tar.gz and mindspore-lite-{version}-android-aarch64.tar.gz.
+Go to the [MindSpore Lite Download Page](https://www.mindspore.cn/lite/docs/en/master/use/downloads.html) to download the mindspore-lite-{version}-linux-x64.tar.gz and mindspore-lite-{version}-android-aarch64.tar.gz.
 The mindspore-lite-{version}-linux-x64.tar.gz is the MindSpore Lite install package for x86 platform, it contains the converter tool `converter_lite`, this demo uses it to converte `MIDIR` model to `.ms` which is supported by MindSpore Lite; The mindspore-lite-{version}-android-aarch64.tar.gz is the MindSpore Lite install package for Android, it contains training runtime library `libmindspore-lite.so`, this demo uses it to train model.
-Then put the files to the `output` directory relative to MindSpore Lite source code（if there is no `output` directory，you should create it).
+Then put the files to the `output` directory relative to MindSpore Lite source code (if there is no `output` directory，you should create it).

 Suppose these packags are downloaded in `/Downloads` directory, `Linux` commands for operations above is as follows: